pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ---

-## Optional exercise: Generate a React Carbon app from a green screen
+## Exercise 7 (OPTIONAL) - Generate a React Carbon app from a green screen

 In this exercise, you will use Bob in **IBM i Developer** mode to analyze the FLIGHT400 *Create Order* 5250 screen and generate a modern React web application styled with the IBM Carbon Design System, running directly on IBM i PASE.
-This will take about 30 minutes to complete.

 ![Flight400 React agentic demo](pics/Flight-react-agentic.png)